The total spine of the Milnor fibration of a plane curve singularity: Vector fields

 \end{example} Next, we recall the notions of winding number function of a curve relative to a vector field and Poincar\'e-Hopf index of a vector field.
 For more on winding number functions see \cite{Humph} or \cite{Chill}.

 \begin{definition} Let $\zeta$ be a vector field on an oriented surface $M$ with punctures and boundary components.
 Let $\gamma:S^1 \to M$ be a simple closed oriented curve in $M$.
 Assume that $\zeta$ does not vanish at any point of $\gamma$.
-We define the {\em winding number of $\zeta$ around $\gamma$} by
+We define the by

 where $\ang(\cdot, \cdot)$ is the angle function with respect to some metric on $M$.
 It can be shown that it does not depend on the chosen metric and that it is also invariant under isotopies of $\gamma$ that do not cross any singularities of $\zeta$.